gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 ## Internal Diodes

 Because any PN junction is inherently a diode, a regular MOSFET has two of them.
-One of the diodes is removed when the substrate is connected to the source.
+One of the diodes is removed when the substrate is connected to the source, which is usually done for any 3-pin discrete MOSFET component.

 ## The Internal BJT

-So know we know that MOSFETs naturally have two internal diodes, did you know they also contain a BJT.
+Aside from the two naturally occurring diodes, MOSFETs also contain a BJT.
 The source-substrate-drain layers form either an NPN or PNP BJT.
 You don't normally have to worry about this "parasitic" element.

 CMOS devices have PNPN structures.
 This forms a parasitic thyristor, which can cause latch-up.